bigbinary/neeto-ui/README.md

 @import "@bigbinary/neetoui/v2";
 ```

-`neetoui` utilizes `react-toastify@8.0.2` for Toasters, which is a peer dependency and must be installed on your project.
+**NeetoUI** utilizes `react-toastify@8.0.2` for Toasters, which is a peer dependency and must be installed on your project.

 ```
 yarn add react-toastify@8.0.2